DavidJCobb/pokeemerald/README.md

 ## This fork

 This fork uses a custom compiler plug-in to generate code that can pack Emerald's save files in a format which is optimized for space.

-The following changes have been made:
+### New dependencies

+* **`libgmp3-dev`:** Needed in order to compile GCC plug-ins.
+A GCC plug-in must be compiled for the specific instance of GCC (i.e. version, host architecture, and target architecture) that you intend to use the plug-in with.

+* **`lua5.4`:** Used for post-build scripts.
+Installable via `sudo apt install lua5.4`.

+  * The `lu-save-js-indexer` script generates data files for use by `lu-save-js`, a save editor for bitpacked savegames.
+These data files allow the save editor to understand and display data such as Pokemon species names and item names, without these having to be hardcoded into the editor.

+### Code changes

 * Everything in the `plugins` folder is new.

 * `Makefile` has been altered: the command-line parameters used for the compiler now specify the compiler plug-ins to use.

 * You are now meant to compile Emerald by running `bash build.sh`.
-This shell script invokes the makefile for all extant compiler plug-ins, including any shell scripts needed to set up their dependencies, before then invoking the makefile for Emerald itself.
+This shell script invokes the makefile for all extant compiler plug-ins, checking and erroring on any missing dependencies (recommending commands to install them), before then invoking the makefile for Emerald and the post-build scripts.

 * Source files have been added or edited as necessary to define bitpacking options for savedata.